herbertamukhuma/scrollable_table_view/README.md

 Raise Issues and Feature requests: https://github.com/herbertamukhuma/scrollable_table_view/issues

 ## Common Issues
-1. **Loading too many records**: As with any list of values/records, adding too many records to the underlying model will overwhelm you app.
-Remember that this table will load all the rows in your model, whether they are visible on the screen or not.
-This is unlike other widgets like the **ListView.builder** which only paints items when they are scrolled into view.
-In this regard, only load a few records at a time by implementing your own pagination.
-My recommendation would be **20 - 30** records in mobile apps, and up to **50** for web apps.
-You can do your own tests to see how many your app can handle without stuttering.
+1. **Loading too many records**: From version 1.0.0-beta, pagination has been implemented.
+Kindly use this to avoid loading too many records at a time, which will inturn overwhelm your app.